jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 Enrolling in a college program as an adult is a serious decision.

 You need to be sure that your intended course of study is worth the 4 years and 5-figure tuition that you're about to invest.
-You need to be careful that you aren't enrolling in a [school that's just a for-profit online degree mill.](https://thebestschools.org/magazine/online-college-vs-diploma-mills/){: target="_blank" rel="noopener noreferrer"}
+You need to be careful not to enroll in a [school that's just a for-profit online degree mill.](https://thebestschools.org/magazine/online-college-vs-diploma-mills/){: target="_blank" rel="noopener noreferrer"}

 [These are just types of places that take advantage of a person going back to school at 30.](https://www.collegexpress.com/articles-and-advice/admission/articles/find-college/dont-be-deceived-diploma-mills/){: target="_blank" rel="noopener noreferrer"}